AnvitPatel/softco_a_task/README.md

 colone project

-1 :- install node modules
+1 :- Install Node Modules

- command  :- npm i
+Command: npm i

-2 :- start project
+This installs all necessary dependencies listed in your package.json.

+2:- Start the Project

-  command :- npm run dev
+Command: npm run dev
-3 :- Mock Api start
+This command will start your development server.
+Make sure your setup in package.json includes a dev script (e.g., "dev": "next dev" for Next.js or "dev": "vite" for Vite).

+3:- Start the Mock API

+Open a terminal window (Git Bash or any terminal you prefer).

-  open first git bash on terminal and give command command :- json-server --watch db.json --port 3031 in this command port 3031 is compulsory
+Command: json-server --watch db.json --port 3031

-  if it's not start then install
+This command will start json-server to serve data from db.json on port 3031.
+Note: The port 3031 is specified as required, so make sure to keep this port free.

+If json-server is not installed globally, install it first with:

-  command :-npm install -g json-server
+Command: npm install -g json-server